 What Is Site Reliability Engineering?

 The concept of Site Reliability Engineering first came about back in 2003.
 It was introduced by Ben Treynor, the founder of Google’s SRE team.
-He had noticed that no existing architectural method at the time could meet the unique requirements of developing large-scale apps.
+He had noticed that no existing architectural method at the time could meet the unique requirements of developing large-scale apps and help build the future of SRE within the software development world.

-Site Reliability Engineering or SRE is an approach to software development that puts developers in control of operations.
+Site Reliability Engineering vs DevOps, is an approach to software development that puts developers in control of operations.
 The primary focus is to ensure system reliability and automate as many tasks as possible.

 The environment is segmented into the most basic components of the tech stack, which are then rolled out with best practices integrated from the ground up, including at the hardware level.
 That makes this model particularly well suited to building highly reliable, ultra-scalable, and large-scale systems or applications.